The Nest

 With fewer to no-use restrictions, condos are much easier to sell.
 They also appeal to foreign buyers.

-One thing to note is that most condo boards will disallow any rentals of less than 30 days, and some will even frown upon shorter-term rentals under one year.
+One thing to note is that most condo boards will disallow any rentals of less than 30 days, and some will even frown upon shorter-term rentals that are less than one year.
 In some instances, when a condo has too many investors compared to owner-occupants, getting a loan may become more complex.

 If this happens, the condo boards may try to disallow non-owner occupant buyers.